-UNBC Awards, Financial Aid (Office of the Registrar) helps students to obtain the funds necessary to finance their UNBC education and to provide educational budgeting services.
+The UNBC Awards and Financial Aid Office helps students to obtain the funds necessary to finance their UNBC education and to provide educational budgeting services.
 Funds may be obtained from a variety of sources, including: government and bank loans, private, corporate, and public scholarships and bursaries; UNBC awards; and employment opportunities.